thetechnocrat007/django_blog/README.md

 <hr>

-### Features
+### APIs

-1. The blogsite can have multiple users
-2. Loggedin users can post/update/delete own blog
-3. Loggedin users can comment and like in perticular blogs
-4. Loggedin users can comment and like in perticular comment of blog
+1. Authentication
+  1. Login
+  2. Logout
+  3. Signup
+2. Blogs
+  1. Create
+  2. Update
+  3. Delete
+  4. List of all
+  5. View of single blog with comments and likes
+3. Comment
+  1. Comment in blog
+  2. Comment in comment
+4. Like
+  1. Like in blog
+  2. Like in comment

 <hr>